michael2012z/BitBible/markdown/KJV/files/Ps.md

 1. A Psalm of David.The Lord is my shepherd; I shall not want.

-2. He maketh me to lie down in green pastures: he leadeth me beside the still waters.green…: Heb. pastures of tender grassstill…: Heb. waters of quietness
+2. He maketh me to lie down in green pastures: he leadeth me beside the still waters.

 3. He restoreth my soul: he leadeth me in the paths of righteousness for his name’s sake.

 4. Yea, though I walk through the valley of the shadow of death, I will fear no evil: for thou art with me; thy rod and thy staff they comfort me.

-5. Thou preparest a table before me in the presence of mine enemies: thou anointest my head with oil; my cup runneth over.anointest: Heb. makest fat
+5. Thou preparest a table before me in the presence of mine enemies: thou anointest my head with oil; my cup runneth over.

-6. Surely goodness and mercy shall follow me all the days of my life: and I will dwell in the house of the Lord for ever.for ever: Heb. to length of days
+6. Surely goodness and mercy shall follow me all the days of my life: and I will dwell in the house of the Lord for ever.

 ## Psalms 24